MakeSchool-Tutorials/Keras-and-Cars/P02-Convolutional-Layers/content.md

 >[solution]
 > This is the same system that allows us to recognize **patterns**, and what is an image other than patterns that converge to make a consolidated image that your brain recognize as an item? 😄

+With this knowledge, you should be able to **explain what a Convolutional Neural Network is, and how it can be applied in the world of Data Science!**

 Let's put this idea into action!